The Talk Track Refresh Reboot — 60-Min Training

 - What pain word did the buyer echo back? ("burn rate," "swivel-chair," "manual reconciliation," "board-deck panic.")

-- What category did the rep avoid? ("platform," "solution," "synergy" — Dunford's banned vocabulary.)
+- What category did the rep avoid? ("platform," "solution," "cost-overlap economics" — Dunford's banned vocabulary.)

 Each rep types answers into a shared doc.
 Target: 15 verbatim snippets across the team.
 Quantity over polish — we filter next.